 These general Terms and Conditions of use (hereinafter referred to as "the T&Cs") govern the relationship between:

 ConnectAID, a simplified joint stock company with a capital of €5,000, registered in the Annecy Trade and Companies Register under number 848 898 185 and accredited by ORIAS as an intermediary in participatory financing (IFP).
-The company’s registered office is located at Cité de la Solidarité Internationale, 13 avenue Emile Zola, Eco Quartier Étoile Annemasse – Geneva, 74100 Annemasse, France, and from this location operates the website accessible at: https://ConnectAID.com
+The company’s registered office is located at Cité de la Solidarité Internationale, 13 avenue Emile Zola, Étoile Annemasse–Geneva, 74100 Annemasse, France, and from this location operates the website accessible at: https://ConnectAID.com

 Hereinafter referred to as "ConnectAID",